mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/workplace-program.md

 At Mattermost, we like to share celebrations of life milestones and sympathy with our team members!

-If you know someone who is either:
+If you know a Mattermost team member who is either:

 * Celebrating a special milestone such as wedding engagements, weddings, and childbirth; or
 * Undergoing a major life event such as the passing of a family member/significant other, or is injured, ill, or hospitalized